binos30/binos30/README.md

 # Hi there 👋, I'm Venus Lumanglas

-### Web and Flutter Developer, who is interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools.
-I spend my free time with family and friends, and also attending to church.
+### Web and Flutter Developer who is interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools.
+I spend my free time with family and friends.

 ![Visits Badge](https://badges.pufler.dev/visits/binos30/binos30)
 ![Years Badge](https://badges.pufler.dev/years/binos30)